OLED1/oleds-helm-charts/helm-development/typemill/README.md

 ## Prerequisites
 - Kubernetes installed
-- Helm installed and configured
+- Helm installed and configured.
+[See here](https://helm.sh/docs/intro/install/)
-- (Optional) Kubeapps (Helm GUI) installed (https://tanzu.vmware.com/developer/guides/kubeapps-gs/)
+- (Optional) Kubeapps (Helm GUI) installed.
+[See here](https://tanzu.vmware.com/developer/guides/kubeapps-gs/)

+## Short app description
+The open-source flat-file cms to create websites and eBooks.
+Use it for handbooks, documentations, manuals, web-novels, traditional websites, and more.

 ## Documentation
 - The official documentation can be found here: https://typemill.net/getting-started